MASQ-Project/ClusterTool/USAGE.md

 _Implemented in `start.py`_

-`start` is a SelectCommand that starts SubstratumNode on the instance(s) you specify.
+`start` is a SelectCommand that starts MASQNode on the instance(s) you specify.

 The `node-0` node must always be started first.
 If you try to start any other node before `node-0`, `start` will complain.